As Hurricane Michael prepares to make landfall on the Florida Panhandle, hundreds of thousands of residents have been urged or ordered to evacuate.

 Don’t forget about financial preparations!

-Having your financial documents in a safe and remote place is really important to picking up the pieces later.
+Having your financial documents in a safe and remote place is really important to pick up the pieces later.

 - Insurance policies (or any related/contact information you can find if you’re in a hurry)